 One night, his birthday after I turned twenty-one: I remember arriving with dinner stuff and a helium balloon.
 It was my first time seeing him under the influence.
 I just wanted him to eat.
 He was more interested in telling me stories about my dad.
 He'd done some construction for a highway patrolman, a family friend, who asked if he was dating.
 He mentioned me, and the officer recognized my dad, talking about how Dad would try bribing an officer to get out of a DWI.
 Keelan was two bottles of wine deep, pushing food around on his plate, not malicious toward me but dropping truths that stung a freshly 21-year-old me.
 Tipping the second bottle upside down at the sink, licking the last drops, he says, "You're gonna drive me to the store?"
 Shirtless, smiling.
 I shook my head.
 "I can't do that."
 He's playful.
 "Will you take me out, then?"
 That look in his eyes made me feel obliged.
 "One.
-I'll get you one, then you come right back, and I'll sit with you."
+I'll get you one, then bringing you home."

 He's out of the car before I'm parked at the Irish pub.
 As we walk in, I ask what he wants: "Seven and seven."
-(Like it's 1988, I think, but fine.)
-I offer other drinks; he hisses, "SEVEN-SEVEN!" quietly insistent.
+Like it's 1988, I think, but fine.)I offer other drinks; he hisses, "SEVEN-SEVEN!" quietly insistent.
 I'm at the bar ordering, his hand on my back.
 I turn and see him notice a guy we both know-but Keelan's had more experience.
 I hand him his drink, he gulps.
 The guy tries small talk, Keelan's eyes roam the room, ignoring him.
 It's working until the guy approaches a woman.
 A mutual friend tries to buffer.
 Keelan, hammered, addresses the woman: "Hey, hey, girl-do you know who this guy is?"
 She ignores the wasted handsome man.
 I cringe, waiting for a punch line.
-He says, "Yo-you don't get it, this dude snorts coke off hookers' ass cracks."
+He says, "Yo-you don't get it, he snorts coke off hookers' ass cracks."
 The guy's face pales.
 He's not insulted, just mortified that Keelan remembers.
 Keelan continues, "He came to my parents' house for a party when I was fifteen, brought hookers and blow, forced me to snort coke off her ass.
 I didn't want to..."
 He tears up, I link arms and pull him outside.
 We stand in the gated courtyard, him still reeling, talking about how messed up it was.

 I want him in the car; he wants more bars.
 I refuse, threatening to leave him downtown.
 He runs north, shirtless in the cold, I drive beside him, he's spouting half-sense.
 Passing my house, he drops his shirt on the lawn.
 I toss it in my car, following him to a friend's house, where he yanks the locked door open.
 Doesn't hesitate, breaks in, smashing walls, screaming about teenage trauma.
 My arms go around his freezing body.
 I call his mother, whom I've never met.
 She's relieved, says she can be there in twenty minutes if I keep him safe.
 It's twenty of the longest minutes, me coaxing him to talk instead of run.
 He's pawing at me, but I don't mind-I just want him safe.
 She arrives, wraps him up: "You okay?
 What happened?"
 It's reminiscent of how my mom fusses-lots of questions, few I-love-yous.
+The way you make a child independent.
+He called me in the morning to pick him up, I was glad he did that.
+His resilience within intelligence still influences me to this day.